WillNye/nlporygon/README.md

 ### Step 3: Query with the Agent

 Use the `MainAgent` to convert natural language to SQL and execute queries.
+The agent returns an `AgentResponse` object containing the generated SQL and query results.

 ```python
 from anthropic import AsyncAnthropic